• Skip to primary navigation

 Keep leftover Wirsing in airtight containers in the fridge for 3-5 days.
 You can also make it ahead and freeze it in suitable containers for up to 3 months, which is great, as you can still enjoy it even when it is not in season.

 Serve Wirsing with Spaetzle (Southern German noodles), Rostbraten (a type of German roast), or Bratwurst.
-It also pairs well with boiled or mashed potatoes, as well as most noodle dishes.
+It also pairs well with boiled or mashed potatoes, and most noodle dishes.

 Wirsing on a plate with some Bratwurst